Sign in

 What Is an Ultrasonic Skin Spatula, Exactly?

-"It's a device that exfoliates the skin by using ultrasonic waves, basically vibrations, to loosen and draw out excess dead skin cells and debris; it then slides over the skin to collect what has been extracted," says Sejal Shah, M.D., F.A.A.D., a board-certified dermatologist in New York City.
+“It’s a device that utilizes ultrasonic waves to exfoliate the skin, primarily through vibrations that loosen and extract dead skin cells and impurities,” explains Sejal Shah, M.D., a board-certified dermatologist based in New York City.

 How Does an Ultrasonic Skin Spatula Work?